siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007 Maxwell is Minimal.md

 \partial_t^2\mathbf{B}=c^2\nabla^2\mathbf{B}.
 $$

-So the coupled system produces genuine wave propagation, with
+So the double rotation does more than preserve source-free turning.
+It carries the transport forward, and in doing so it yields the wave equation:

 $$
 \omega^2=c^2|\mathbf{k}|^2.